akkartik/mu/mu.md

 ## Operating on individual bytes

-A special-case is variables of type 'byte'.
+A special-case is variables of type `byte`.
 Mu is a 32-bit platform so for the most part only supports types that are multiples of 32 bits.
-However, we do want to support strings in ASCII and UTF-8, which will be arrays of bytes.
+However, we do want to support strings in ASCII and UTF-8, which will be arrays of 8-bit bytes.

 Since most x86 instructions implicitly load 32 bits at a time from memory, variables of type 'byte' are only allowed in registers, not on the stack.
 Here